-Car accidents are stressful for both the victim and the person responsible.
+Car accidents are stressful for everyone involved.
 The victim needs money to pay mounting medical bills and replace lost wages, while the person responsible for the accident usually fears losing a lawsuit.
 For these reasons, both sides are tempted to settle a car accident dispute quickly, before they’ve had a chance to think about their best options.
-If a car crash injured you, discuss your case with a Houston personal injury lawyer before agreeing to any settlement.
+However, if a car crash injured you, discuss your case with a Houston car accident lawyer before agreeing to any settlement!

 Avoid the Lowball Offer

-Picture it: you were just rear-ended on Interstate 45 and are recovering at home, wondering how you’ll pay your rent or mortgage now that you’re laid up with broken bones and in considerable pain.
-At that point, the telephone rings and a kindly voice on the other end introduces himself as an insurance adjuster.
+Picture this: you were just in a rear-end car accident on Interstate 45 and are recovering at home, wondering how you’ll pay your rent or mortgage now that you’re laid up with broken bones and in considerable pain.
+Suddenly, the telephone rings and a kindly voice on the other end introduces himself as an insurance adjuster.
 He has great news!
-He wants to offer you settlement—for $2,000.
+He wants to offer you a settlement—for $2,000.
 He can rush the papers over to you right away.
 Just sign and he’ll deposit your check straight into your account tomorrow.

 Estimating How Much Your Injuries Are Worth